speedscale/docs/docs/reference/glossary.md

 targeting the [SUT](#sut).
 When running a load test the generator is the service responsible for generating the load.

-See [replaying traffic](../concepts/replay.md) for more information.
+See [replaying traffic](/concepts/replay.md) for more information.

+### Goproxy

+A Speedscale component that captures [traffic](#traffic) from a client to your service (inbound) and from your service to third parties like other APIs or databases (outbound).
+Go proxy is, as its name suggests, a [proxy](#proxy) which captures traffic routed through it.

+See [proxy modes](/setup/sidecar/proxy-modes.md) for more information.

 ### Inspector